CoLadder: Supporting Programmers with Hierarchical Code Generation in Multi-Level Abstraction: Findings

-In contrast, in \baseline{}, participants started with detailed codes and gradually summarized and mapped the task steps.
-We observed that participants compiled the code more in \baseline{} compared to the \sys{}, which was used as an alternative approach for \pqt{verifying the generated code.}{P12} P1's strategy in using \baseline{} was to \qt{try to compile the code to see if it works,} without the need to verify the generated code.
-However, participants using this approach in \baseline{} faced challenges to modify the code when compiled results were incorrect, where they \pqt{had to verify by cross-referencing task descriptions and generated code.}{P1}
+We observed from Figure~\ref{fig:event-count} that participants compiled the code (i.e., \textit{compile error} and \textit{compile}) significantly more in \baseline{} compared to the \sys{} \rv{($Mdn$=$24.0$ vs. $Mdn$=$18.5$, $p$=$.012$, $r$=$0.56$)}, which was used as an alternative approach for \pqt{verifying the generated code.}{P12} P1's strategy in using \baseline{} was to \qt{try to compile the code to see if it works,} without the need to evaluate the generated code. \rv{Participants in the \baseline{} condition compiled the code throughout the session, whereas participants in the \sys{} condition tended to compile the code at a later stage (Fig.~\ref{fig:timeline}).
+While this approach might increase the overall completion time, } participants using this \textit{opportunistic} approach in \baseline{} faced challenges to modify the code when compiled results were incorrect, where they \pqt{had to check by cross-referencing task descriptions and generated code.}{P1}

-In summary, \sys{} reduces disruptive cognitive switching between code verification and prompt authoring by enabling features to assist in results verification during the prompt authoring process (RQ3, DG3).
-Additionally, it offers participants a clearer understanding of their own program compared to \baseline{}.